-where the mass of the Higgs boson is fixed around 95 GeV (denoted by $H_{95}$ and $h_{95}$), and the subscript $\rm GM$ ($\rm SM$) denotes the predictions of the GM model (SM) on the inclusive production rate of $H_{95}$($h_{95}$).
+where the mass of the Higgs boson is fixed around 95 GeV (denoted by $H_{95}$ and $h_{95}$), and the subscript $\rm GM$ ($\rm SM$) denotes the GM (SM) prediction for the inclusive production rate of $H_{95}$ ($h_{95}$).
 The specific value $1.39\times 10^{-3}$ is the SM Higgs branching ratio at 95 GeV calculated by LHC Higgs Cross Section Working Group~\cite{LHCHiggsCrossSectionWorkingGroup:2013rie}.
 The second line approximation arises because the production of the SM Higgs boson is dominated by the gluon-gluon fusion process, which accounts for approximately 89\% of the total Higgs production at a mass of 95 GeV~\cite{LHCHiggsCrossSectionWorkingGroup:2013rie}.
-The third line rises because the gluon-gluon fusion process ($gg \to h$) is mediated by a colored-fermion loop.
-As a result, the effective coupling $\kappa^{H}_{gg}$ equals $\kappa^{H}_{ff}$, since the fermionic couplings of $H$ scale universally as $\kappa_{ff}^{H}$ in lowest order, as shown in Eq.~(\ref{eq:kappas}).
-Similarly, the GM prediction of the $\tau\tau$ and $bb$ channel signal strengths are given by
+The third line arises because the gluon-gluon fusion process ($gg \to h$) is mediated by a colored-fermion loop.
+As a result, the effective coupling $\kappa^{H}_{gg}$ equals $\kappa^{H}_{F}$, since the fermionic couplings of $H$ scale universally as $\kappa_{F}^{H}$ in lowest order, as shown in Eq.~(\ref{eq:kappas}).
+Similarly, the GM predictions for the signal strengths in the $\tau\tau$ and $bb$ channels are given by

-From above definitions, all strengths are expressed in term of the ratio $\sigma_{\rm GM}/\sigma_{\rm SM}$, so the QCD correction to the numerator and the denominator will cancel.
-This is beneficial to reduce the theoretical uncertainty in predicting the strengths.
+From the above definitions, all signal strengths are expressed in terms of the ratio $\sigma_{\rm GM}/\sigma_{\rm SM}$, so QCD corrections to the numerator and denominator largely cancel.
+This helps reduce the theoretical uncertainty in the predicted signal strengths.
 Now, we scrutinize the branching ratios.
 The partial decay width of the lighter scalar $H$ into SM final states can be expressed as